 This guide is designed to help put the Gettysburg College community in touch with resources relating to diversity, equity, inclusion, and belonging.
-We hope to educate our visitors on these issues, expose them to discussions and voices, and encourage them to take action.
+The resources collected here come from our campus, our local community, and beyond.

 Our diversity standards have been formulated with the help of these national library organizations.
 The pages linked here are great resources for news, opportunities, and innovations relating to diversity and inclusion in the library world.